karlssonjohan/ubuntu-on-chromebook/README.md

 #### Desktop install

-This will install ubuntu desktop and some other stuff to make the desktop work.
+This will install ubuntu desktop, gnome and some other stuff to make the desktop work.

 <code>wget https://github.com/karlssonjohan/ubuntu-on-chromebook/raw/master/ubuntu-on-chromebook.tar.gz</code>